 In principle, it can be advantageous to have so many access points.
 On the other hand, each one of the interfaces operates differently, so it takes time to figure out which controller should be used.

-If you opt for Xfinity’s Home Security Plus Plan, the video feeds are continuously recorded via a cloud-based virtual recorder.
-When the camera detects motion, a two-minute clip of the “motion event” is added to your timeline.
+If you opt for the Pro Protection Plus plan, the video feeds are continuously recorded via a cloud-based virtual recorder.
+When the camera detects motion, a video clip of the “motion event” is added to your timeline.

-Unlike systems with state-of-the-art cameras, however, you can’t control the type of motion that triggers the motion event.
-You can listen to audio from the cameras, but there’s no two-way talk function or offer a video doorbell.
+Unlike systems with state-of-the-art cameras, you can’t control the type of motion that triggers the motion notification.
+At the time of review, the company did not have access to a two-way talk function or offer a video doorbell.
 Currently, they offer an Xfinity doorbell camera featuring two-way talk, which allows you to view and speak with a person at your door or in your yard.